-In accordance with Government Auditing Standards, we have also issued our report dated December 8, 2023, on our consideration of Industrial Development Authority of Halifax County, Virginia's, internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 3, 2025, on our consideration of Industrial Development Authority of Halifax County, Virginia's, internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Industrial Development Authority of Halifax County, Virginia's, internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Industrial Development Authority of Halifax County, Virginia's, internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Industrial Development Authority of Halifax County, Virginia's, internal control over financia's, internal control over financial control over financial reporting or on compliance.